Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 Subtitle 2 sobald er da ist.

-• Use an ellipsis to indicate a pause (2 seconds or more) or an abrupt interruption.
-In the case of a pause (2 seconds or more), if the sentence continues in the next subtitle, use an ellipsis at the beginning of the second subtitle.
+• Use an ellipsis to indicate a distinct pause or an abrupt interruption.
+If, after a pause, the sentence continues in the next subtitle, use an ellipsis without a space at the beginning of the second subtitle.

 Subtitle 1 Ich habe mich gefragt